-There are, essentially, two ways to define random walks on these networks.
+There are, essentially, two ways to define RWs on these networks.
 One possibility is to allow the random walker to follow a sequence of edges with different colors: colored edges are then treated as multiple edges and the degrees of a node counts all the edges, regardless of their colors [43].
-This choice is equivalent to aggregate the multilayer system to a single layer and perform a classical random walk on it.
+This choice is equivalent to aggregate the multilayer system to a single layer and perform a classical RW on it.
 This approach is not desirable in general, because one does not know a priori if, and to which extent, information is lost while aggregating the structure of layers will affect the results.

 The second approach, used successfully in other applications [32], is to run independent dynamics on each layer and then integrate the transition matrices over the layers with the necessary normalization.
-Let us denote the transition probability from i to j in layer $\alpha = 1, \ldots, L$
+Let us denote the transition probability from i to j in layer $\alpha = 1, ..., L$ by $T{j\alpha}^{i\alpha}$.
+Then the overall transition probability from i to j is obtained as follows: